Welcome to NUPSAW

 Our business is to defend and fight for your rights no matter who the employer is.
-Government or no government!
+Government or non-government!

-The union is party to the Public Service Co-ordination Bargaining Council (PSCBC), major Sectoral Councils, Departmental and Provincial Chambers in the Public Service.
+The Union is a party to the Public Service Co-ordinating Bargaining Council (PSCBC), major Sectoral Councils, Departmental and Provincial Chambers in the Public Service.

 The Union is representing its members in the Department of Basic Education in disciplinary, grievance and ELRC dispute resolution proceedings.
 Equally so, the Union also represents its membership in the South African Police Service and in the SSSBC dispute resolution proceedings

-Join now by clicking Application Form to print your application form and stop-order form complete and fax to the General Secretary at 086 672 4354 or submit online by clicking "join now".
+Join now by clicking the Application Form.
+Print the application form and stop-order form and then complete and fax it to the General Secretary at 086 667 8362.

 What NUPSAW stands for?